nephila/django-meta/docs/index.rst

 ###########

-A pluggable app allows Django developers to quickly add meta tags and OpenGraph_, Twitter, and Google Plus properties to their HTML responses.
+A pluggable app allows Django developers to quickly add meta tags and OpenGraph_, Twitter, and Schema.org properties to their HTML responses.

+.. warning:: **INCOMPATIBLE CHANGE**: as of version 2.0 django-meta has no
+             longer supports Google+, basic Schema.org support has been introduced.

 Usage
 -----